mjcmonteiro/ACCORD_training2024/README.md

 How to put a link in Markdown
 [link to IPMA](http://www.ipma.pt/)

-My fisr commit from command line)
+My first commit from command line